CodeWringer/ambersteel/documents/en/ruleset/rules.md

 For this, see the rules on [attribute advancing](#advancing-attributes).

 ### Choosing Skills
-You can spend **15** points to *learn* skills and raise their level, with the following limitations:
+You can spend **8** points to *learn* skills and raise their level, with the following limitations:
-* No skill can be at level 6 or higher.
+* No skill can be at level 4 or higher.
-* You can have at most 7 skills.
+* You can have at most 5 skills.
 * No skills can be set to *learning*.
-* Skills must relate to your character's life path.
+* Skills should relate to your character's life path.

 Once you've chosen skills, you can determine the required number of successes and failures each skill requires, in order to advance.